Tessachu/controller-fields-for-contact-form-7/readme.txt

 The possibilities are endless!

+= View Demo =

+[Preview this plugin](https://wordpress.org/plugins/TEXTDOMAIN_PLACEHOLDER/?preview=1) in the WordPress Playground, a sandbox environment where you can explore the features of this plugin, both in the WordPress backend as an admin user and on the frontend.

 = WHAT DOES IT DO? =

 This plugin creates three (3) new form tags for controlling the appearance of other form tags (aka "controller") and a special form tag generator button to output the HTML needed to wrap the controllable form tags inside.